Yarmouth, Massachusetts: Education

 Yarmouth schools make up one-half of the Dennis-Yarmouth Regional School District.
-Yarmouth operates two elementary schools (Station Avenue and Marguerite E. Small) which serve students from pre-kindergarten through fifth grade and the Mattacheese Middle School for grades 6 through 7.
+Yarmouth operates two elementary schools (Station Avenue and Marguerite E. Small) which serve students from pre-kindergarten through grade 5, and the Dennis-Yarmouth Intermediate/Middle School, which serves grades 4 through 7.
+In 2022, Mattacheese Middle School in Yarmouth and the Wixon School in Dennis were consolidated into the newly constructed Dennis-Yarmouth Intermediate/Middle School.

 The town is the home to Dennis-Yarmouth Regional High School, where both towns send their grade 8–12 students.
 (Unlike most high schools, which are 9–12) Their team colors are green and white, and their mascot is the dolphin.

 Students who live in Yarmouth may also attend Cape Cod Regional Technical High School in Harwich or Sturgis Charter Public School in Hyannis; both for grades 9–12.
 In addition, they may choose to attend Saint Pius X School for grades pre-kindergarten through 8, or any of the other private schools in neighboring Barnstable.

 Sports and recreation

 Chris Sale played for the Yarmouth–Dennis Red Sox in 2009.

 Yarmouth is home to the Yarmouth–Dennis Red Sox, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
 The team plays at Red Wilson Field and has featured dozens of players who went on to careers in Major League Baseball such as Craig Biggio, Buster Posey, and Chris Sale.